Eterion/ES6css/README.md

 - [Modules](#modules)

 ## Docs
 Documentation can be generated via `npm run docs` command (using [sassdoc](http://sassdoc.com/) package) and will be available in the `/docs` directory.
 Note that the documentation contains mostly just mixins, functions and placeholders.
-Variables are described in the [constants](#constants) below.
+Variables are described in the [constants](#constants) section below.

 ## Setup
 Everything needed is included in the `esm` file.